The Jetset Society performing as a live band at a ball in Vienna

 Which live band is suitable for a ball with a mixed audience?

 A suitable live band for balls needs a broad repertoire, experience with dance music, a sense of dynamics and flexible lineups.
-At balls, students, parents, teachers, guests of honour and dance guests often need to be included musically.
+A ball audience often spans students, parents, teachers, guests of honour and keen dancers – all of them need to be included musically.

 Can the music be adapted to a specific ball theme?